LLNL/RAJA/README.md

 More details about RAJA configuration options are located in the User Documentation.

-We also maintain a [**RAJA Template Project**](https://github.com/LLNL/RAJA-project-template) that shows how to use RAJA in a CMake project, either as a git submodule or as an installed library.
+We also maintain a [**RAJA Template Project**](https://github.com/LLNL/RAJA-project-template) that shows how to use RAJA in a CMake project, either as a Git submodule or as an installed library.

 User Documentation